Shannon Tubman

 Is IPL treatment for dry eye safe?

-IPL has been used for over two decades to treat various skin conditions, it is only more recently that it has been used for treatment of dry eye.
+IPL has been safely used for almost three decades to treat skin conditions, it is only more recently that it has been used for the treatment of dry eye.
 A series of studies into the safety of IPL treatment for Meibomian Gland Dysfunction concluded that it was a safe and effective treatment.

 What other treatments are available to treat Dry Eye Syndrome?

-It can be used in conjunction with a few different treatments, such as:
+IPL usually needs to be used in conjunction with a few different treatments, such as:

 Is IPL effective in treating dry eye?